Quantized neural network for complex hologram generation: Method

 where $[\alpha, \beta]$ is the clipping range of the input (i.e., the boundaries of the permissible inputs).
 The process of selecting a clipping range is often referred to as \textit{calibration}. $Z$ is chosen to be zero for \textit{symmetric quantization} and nonzero for \textit{asymmetric quantization}.
 Asymmetric quantization uses

 Quantized weights and activations enable multiply-accumulate (MAC) operations with low precision, which is computationally intensive in most neural networks.

 The clipping ranges of weights can be computed statically, but those of activations vary for each input and can be determined either dynamically or statically. \textit{Dynamic quantization} calculates the range for each activation during inference and quantizes it on the fly.
-By contrast, \textit{static quantization} calculates the range using calibration data before inference to pre-quantize the activations.
+By contrast, \textit{static quantization} calculates the range using a representative dataset (i.e., calibration dataset) before inference to pre-quantize the activations.
 While dynamic quantization can achieve higher accuracy than static quantization, it adds computational overhead for calculating the clipping range.
 Additionally, numerous model deployment tools for embedded platforms only support statically quantized models and do not accommodate dynamically quantized models.

 The straightforward quantization workflow is \textit{post-training quantization} (PTQ), which trains an FP32 model and then determines the quantization parameters of the pre-trained FP32 model without additional fine-tuning.
 While PTQ is simple and easy to apply, it may significantly degrade accuracy depending on the parameter distribution.
 By contrast, \textit{quantization-aware training} (QAT) retrains the pre-trained FP32 model while accounting for the quantization of the weights and activations.
 QAT often achieves higher accuracy than PTQ, but it requires additional training time.